 - Doubles in size within 4–6 hours after feeding

-- Has a pleasant, tangy smell (not stinky or rotten)
+- Pleasant, tangy smell (not stinky)

 - Full of bubbles, not flat or separated